 A Flexible Spending Account or FSA is a tax-advantaged benefit program established by an employer for their employees.
 This consumer driven account allows employees to use pre-tax money for eligible Section 213d healthcare and dependent care expenses.
-Based on their needs, employees may elect up to $2500 (per household) of their annual salary for healthcare and $5000 (per household) for dependent care expenses to be placed into an FSA on a pre-tax basis.
-There are three different types of accounts that can be offered by an employer through this program a Healthcare FSA, a Dependent Care Spending Account or a Limited Scope FSA.
+Based on their needs, employees may elect up to $2,600 (per participant) of their annual salary for healthcare and $5000 (per household) for dependent care expenses to be placed into an FSA on a pre-tax basis.
+There are three different types of accounts that can be offered by an employer through this program a Healthcare FSA, a Dependent Care Spending Account or a Limited Purpose FSA.

 How Does an FSA Work?